The City will recommend approval of the land use amendment application to Calgary Planning Commission – click here for info.

 An example of a project built on a lot with M-C2 zoning is the Royal Kensington building, which is home to 75 condo units.
 In comparison with the Kensington project, the parcel in Glendale is almost double in size.
 If this re-designation were approved, a condo unit twice the size of this example is possible, to replace these five single family homes:

-The GGMCA Board will complete the Community Association Feedback Form that accompanies development requests in our neighbourhood.
+The GGMCA Board has completed the Community Association Feedback Form that accompanies development requests in our neighbourhood.

 What can we do to show that we support or oppose the proposed changes?

 Click here to contact the File Manager to submit your feedback.

 Click here for more info from the City of Calgary.